tylerdq/autopoet/README.md

 A sample input format for "poet" might be `avnx`, which will output an adjective, verb, and noun plus one random part of speech.
 Input for "thes" must include any single character above.

-*If characters other than the preset values above are entered during the `form` subprogram, the script will return "INVALID CHARACTER" as an error code for the relevant line, but still generate the other lines.*
+*If characters other than the preset values above are passed to "poet", the script will return "INVALID CHARACTER" as an error code for that word, but still generate the other words.*

 ## Output Format
 The script returns one or more lines from the [dictionary file](words.txt), most of which contain multiple versions of each word (suffixes, including tenses and pluralization).
 The choice to return full lines instead of parsing through the lines was made to encourage the user to select versions of words that might be most appropriate.